vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

   - name: SAPProGloveTransferOrder.pbmx
     url: /assets/2024-10-25/SAPProGloveTransferOrder.pbmx
 ---
-In the [first part](/Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html) and [second part](/Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners.html) of our ProGlove mini series, we discussed the basics of integrating ProGlove scanners into Peakboard applications.
-We used both the USB and MQTT modes to get the scan event, along with some metadata.
-And we also discovered options to send feedback to the scanner - can be as a light with variouse colors or even the small display that is mounted to the scanner.
+In [part one](/Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html) and [part two](/Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners.html) of our ProGlove mini-series, we discussed the basics of integrating ProGlove scanners into Peakboard applications.
+We used both the USB and MQTT modes to get the scan event and related metadata.
+We also discussed options to send feedback to the scanner operator, such as a light with various colors or even a small display that's mounted to the scanner.

-In this article we will learn how to put together what we already learned and build a complete use case.
-The use case is to handle a typical transfer order from SAP only by using Peakboard and ProGlove.
+In this article, we will learn how to put together what we've already learned in order to build a complete use case.
+The use case is to handle a typical transfer order from SAP using only Peakboard and ProGlove.

-## How the process works
+## Process overview

 A transfer order in SAP is a standard object to indicate that some goods must be collected from the warehouse and put to different location.
 This can useful to feed production needs or to fullfill a customer order.
 Usually these transfer orders are handled with SAP transaction LT01, LT02 etc... in the SAP system.